Cathy347Le/made-from-scratch/notes.md

 - Copy and adjust previous setup from fetching all products
 - add isLoaded state
 - Add `npm run dev` script to run both frontend and backend server using the concurrently package
+- After successful communciation with frontend and backend, move the data to a database

 #### Setup MongoDB and Mongoose